edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-17-online-sexual-harassment-training.md

 ### Step 3: Consider your audience

 Do management training first.
 Any employee who is responsible for managing or supervising the work of any other employee has a specific personal legal liability to ensure a work environment free from sexual harassment.
-It is imperative that the company provides specific and separate training for managers so that they know how to behave in order to protect, not only the company, but themselves.
+It is imperative that the company provides specific and separate training for managers so that they know how to behave in order to protect not only the company, but themselves.

 Regarding individual employee training: it may seem to make sense, from an efficiency standpoint, to roll it out to the entire organization all at once.
 However, when this happens, your message may be lost on a large group of people.
-The training may be even more effective if the organization provides the training to smaller employee groups at a given point in time.
+Your training may be even more effective if you provide it to smaller employee groups at a given point in time.

 This can allow HR to provide more personal attention and support.
 The goal is to make sure the message is received, which includes offering a method for employees to ask questions (in person or online) and provide personal feedback.